 A comparison of obesity in Japan and the United States is especially relevant because Japan has one of the lowest rates and the United States one of the highest rates of obesity in the world.
 We have discussed many times why the American population is so overweight (sedentary lifestyle, processed foods, portion sizes, high carb, and sugar diet, trans-fats, etc.).
 Here are some of the major reasons why the Japanese are so slim:

 - The major explanation for the much lower rate of obesity may be that the Japanese are far more physically active than Americans.
 However, this is not because the Japanese go to the gym or engage in planned physical activities more than Americans.
 The answer is that they walk far more as part of their daily lives and do not even report it as (planned) physical exercise.
 In part, this is due to the high cost of owning and operating an automobile in Japan.

 - The average Japanese consumes much fewer calories and less fat than the typical American, which in part simply reflects the smaller stature of the Japanese.
 Also, food is considerably more expensive in Japan than in the United States.

 - The traditional diet in Japan has helped keep its people both thinner and healthier than other developed, industrialized countries.
 A food pyramid depicting a traditional Japanese diet has much in common with the pyramid of the traditional Mediterranean diet.

-- Portions are much smaller at a Japanese restaurant or home prepared meal than typical in the U.S. Fruit is usually served at the end, rather than a rich desert.
+- Portions are much smaller at a Japanese restaurant or home-prepared meal than typical in the U.S. Fruit is usually served at the end, rather than a rich dessert.